 A movie could follow the original video game series story, or go off in its own direction, but as long as it involves hordes of demons from the pits of Hell then people will be willing to part with their cash to watch it.

 Oh, and it MUST have a FPS sequence in it too.
-That shit was genius.
+That was utter genius.

 7. MASS EFFECT